raspberry pi quake3 installation

 Presentation

-All players start with the same weapons, but can find new weapons by moving on the map
+All players start with the same weapons, but can find new weapons as they move around the map.

-Quake 3 offers several game modes: Solo vs. Bots, Local Gaming, and even multiplayer online
+Quake 3 features multiple game modes: Solo vs. Bots, local play, and even multiplayer online.

-In addition to the arena and single-player campaign, there are also game modes such as flag capture or team match.
+In addition to the Arena and single player campaign, there are also game modes such as Flag Capture and Team Play.

 History

-This game has always been an icon for players.
-Therefore, many projects have then allowed playing it on other platforms
+This game has always been an icon for gamers.
+Therefore, many projects have made it possible to play it on other platforms.

-It makes sense that Quake 3 is also available on Raspberry Pi
+It makes sense that Quake 3 would be available on Raspberry Pi.

 On Raspberry Pi

-In August 2011, a post appeared on the blog of Raspberry Pi showing this video, where we see Quake 3 running for the first time on Raspberry Pi
+In August 2011, a post appeared on the Raspberry Pi blog showing this video of Quake 3 running on Raspberry Pi for the first time.
+Here is the original video:

 My favorite games!